SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver11.md

 N.: <font color=grey>*(Renie.Bum acts correspondingly)*</font> And so Renie gracefully strode into Henry's suite with the subterfuge of a cleanup.
 Smartly lurking behind Henry's views, she adeptly took the cheque out of Henry's clothes in the wardrobe and hid it right beneath the carpet - just like a skillful prowler.
 Poor Rock didn't even took notice of Renie's presence.

-<font color=grey>*(Renie.Bum returned to Duke of Frognal who feigned a praise and left)*</font>
+<font color=grey>*(Renie.Bum returned to Duke of Frognal who feigned a praise and left; more specifically, repeating 'good girl' while shutting the door)*</font>

 ### Scene 3 (Portia's mansion): Soon rumor arose about the millionare's authenticity.

 N.: In the evening, Duke of Frognal spread the rumors of Henry being a fake millionare to the guests present.
-At first, the act was a self-consolation per se, but soon the news spread by word of mouth and the next morning, an article titled *million pound mystery* was published on front page of the most eminent newspaper in London.
+At first, the act was a self-consolation, but soon the news spread by word of mouth and the next morning, an article titled *million pound mystery* was published on front page of the most eminent newspaper in London.

-Duchess.C.: ... that London Society has freely opened its doors to this notorious American visitor.
-An impostor!
+Duchess.C.: <font color=grey>*(reading the newspaper)*</font> ... our community has freely opened its doors to this notorious American visitor. <font color=grey>*(shutting the newspaper)*</font>  An impostor!
 Who would have thought it!
 It just shows how naive we are.
 From now on our doors are closed to Mr. Henry Adams.

 <font color=grey>*(P.L. ran out of the dining room)*</font>

 Duchess.C.: What extraodinary creatures women are!
 She told me she wasn't speaking to Henry Adams, and if we're going to avoid a scandal, she mustn't.

-N.: Having been deeply captivated by the unsophisticated but sincere young man, Portia has been struggling to let go of the millionare coat of Henry.
+N.: Having been deeply captivated by the sincere young man, Portia has been struggling to let go of the millionare coat of Henry.
 The vitriolic words of his aunt made her even more resolute to discard her family's snobbish tradition.
 She is now determined to see Henry again.

 <font color=grey>*(Duchess.C. enters P.L.'s room)*</font>